TheWebWeWeave/Blog/src/source/_posts/Maintaining-the-Golden-Images.md

 docker push <account>/jenkins-master:$1
 ```
 1. In this step we are taking this docker image that we just finished building and pushing this up to a docker repository.
 In my case I am publishing my docker image to hub.docker.com which is the default so only needs the name of the account and a password for that docker account.
 If you wanted to publish you docker images to your github repository you would need to add something like **docker.pkg.github.com** before you pass in the username and password.
 2. In the second line we are going to give this new image a tag with the version number that was passed in to start this Jenkins pipeline.
 We tag this image with the docker tag command.
 This piece in the middle finds the actual image by starting with the docker images which returns information about all the images it finds in this instance.
 The first awk command returns only the 3rd column which is just a list of image ids and not all the other stuff.
-The second awk pulls out the latest one and that becomes the image that we tag with our ```<account name>/<image name>:<passed in semver>```.
+The second awk pulls out the latest one and that becomes the image that we tag with our **account-name/image-name:passed-in-semver**.
 3. The final line in this shell script is pretty clear it pushes the new tagged image up to your docker repository that you logged into in the first step.

 *Note: This command is run no matter what branch you are working with.
 Which is different than the Publish-Master shell script.*